Angular defect

 In geometry, the angular defect or simply defect (also called deficit or deficiency) is the failure of some angles to add up to the expected amount of 360° or 180°, when such angles in the Euclidean plane would.
 The opposite notion is the excess.

-Classically the defect arises in two contexts: in the Euclidean plane, angles about a point add up to 360°, while interior angles in a triangle add up to 180°.
+Classically, the defect arises in two contexts: in the Euclidean plane, angles about a point add up to 360°, while interior angles in a triangle add up to 180°.
 However, on a convex polyhedron, the angles of the faces meeting at a vertex add up to less than 360° (a defect), while the angles at some vertices of a nonconvex polyhedron may add up to more than 360° (an excess).
-Also the angles in a hyperbolic triangle add up to less than 180° (a defect), while those on a spherical triangle add up to more than 180° (an excess).
+In addition, the angles in a hyperbolic triangle add up to less than 180° (a defect), while those on a spherical triangle add up to more than 180° (an excess).

 In modern terms, the defect at a vertex is a discrete version of the curvature of the polyhedral surface concentrated at that point.
 Negative defect indicates that the vertex resembles a saddle point (negative curvature), whereas positive defect indicates that the vertex resembles a local maximum or minimum (positive curvature).
 The Gauss–Bonnet theorem gives the total curvature as $2\pi$ times the Euler characteristic $\chi = 2$, so for a convex polyhedron the sum of the defects is $4\pi$, while a toroidal polyhedron has $\chi = 0$ and total defect zero.